Talent Acquisition

 • Situation: The scenario or situation that the candidate was in

-• Task: The task they needed to complete or goal that they were working toward
+• Task: The task they needed to complete the goal they were working toward

 • Action: A detailed breakdown of the actions taken to address the situation and reach their goal

-• Result: The final outcome achieved, and what they learned as a result
+• Result: The outcome achieved, and what they learned as a result

 The purpose of the STAR method is to obtain an in-depth understanding of how a candidate approaches different situations.
 The STAR interview method brings out real-world examples of the candidates’ strengths, so you can more effectively evaluate them.

-How to Use the STAR Interview Method as an Employer
+How to Use the STAR Interview Process as an Employer

 The STAR method is primarily a method of answering interview questions, but you can craft your behavioral interview questions to elicit STAR responses.